Cybersecurity

 What Is Spyware?

-Spyware is a type of malicious software that secretly collects data from your device without your knowledge.
-It can track your location, read your messages, record calls, and even capture your passwords.
+Spyware is malicious software that secretly collects data from your device without your knowledge.
+It can track your location, read your messages, record calls, and capture passwords, all while you go about your day with no idea it’s running.

 Unlike viruses, spyware doesn’t usually damage your phone directly.
-Instead, it quietly sends your personal information to a third party — whether that’s a hacker, an abusive partner, or a data broker.
-That’s what makes it especially dangerous.
+It quietly sends your personal information to a third party, whether that’s a hacker, an abusive partner, or a data broker.
+That’s what makes it especially dangerous: the harm is often invisible until accounts are compromised or private information surfaces somewhere it shouldn’t.

 Types of Spyware to Know

-Stalkerware is designed for monitoring someone without their consent, often installed by someone who has physical access to your phone.
+Stalkerware is built for monitoring someone without their consent, typically installed by someone who has physical access to your phone.
 Keyloggers record every keystroke you type.
-Adware spyware tracks your browsing habits and sells that data to advertisers.
+Adware spyware tracks browsing habits and sells that data to advertisers.
+Each type has a different purpose, but the privacy violation is the same.

-There’s also commercial spyware, which is marketed as parental control or employee monitoring software but is frequently misused.
+There’s also commercial spyware, marketed as parental control or employee monitoring software but frequently misused.
+Pegasus, developed by NSO Group, is perhaps the most widely reported example, capable of compromising both Android and iOS devices with no interaction from the target.
 If you’re concerned your messages are being tracked, our guide on how to tell if your messages are being monitored covers more warning signs.

 How Spyware Gets on Your Phone

-The most common route is a malicious app download — either from a third-party app store or disguised as a legitimate app on an official marketplace.
+The most common route is a malicious app download, from a third-party store or disguised as a legitimate app on an official marketplace.
 Once installed, it quietly requests permissions to access your contacts, camera, and microphone.
+Google Play Protect and Apple’s App Review process catch many of these, but not all.

 Spyware can also arrive through phishing links sent via text message or email.
 Clicking an infected link can trigger an automatic download.
-You can learn more about this threat in our article on what smishing is and how to protect yourself from text scams.
+This tactic is sometimes called smishing when it arrives by SMS, our article on what smishing is and how to protect yourself from text scams goes deeper on that specific threat.

 Physical Access Installs